dotnet/docs/docs/csharp/programming-guide/classes-and-structs/constants.md

 ---
 title: "Constants - C# Programming Guide"
-description: Constants in C# are immutable values, known at compile time, which do not change for the life of the program.
+description: Constants in C# are compile-time literal values, which do not change once the program is compiled.
 Only C# built-in types can be constants. ms.date: 07/20/2015
 helpviewer_keywords:
   - "C# language, constants"